armand1m-development/mortybot/README.md

 - [x] `/suggest <keyword>`: will suggest you the best places around a 2km radius from the location provided by the replied message.
 Send a location to the channel, and reply to it using this command to get suggestions.

+### Galileo

+Tracking visual passes from satellites, meteor showers, and receive timely celestial event alerts.
+Explore the universe! 🌌🛰️🔭

+- [x] `/iss <geo position>`: It will return visual passes of ISS for the next 3 days in the location provided.
+- [ ] `/watch_iss <geo position>`: It will return visual passes of ISS for the next week (monday-sunday) every monday 1:00PM
+- [ ] `/watch_sky <geo position>`: It will return visual events in the sky for the next week (monday-sunday) every monday 1:00PM
+- [ ] `/sat_pass <sat_code> <geo position>`: It will return visual passes of the
+      provided satallite for the next 3 days in the location provided.

 ## Developing